 The information received from a reference is a critical part of the evaluation of each applicant.
 If the reference raises any doubts, additional references and follow-up interviews with the applicant should be scheduled.
 Information collected by a reference should be kept as confidential as the law will allow.
 The information received from a reference must be filed with the recruitment file, separate from employee's files.

-Positions that are designated as critical or security-sensitive require the completion of a criminal history check.
+Positions that are designated as critical or security-sensitive require the completion of a background check.
 This requirement must be included in the “Minimum/Required Qualifications” of the position description at the time a recruitment action is submitted through the Online Recruiting System.
 Department/Unit administrators are required to identify those positions in which the incumbent is required to perform critical or security-sensitive work.
-You will find criminal history check forms and policy documents as well as a security-sensitive access crosswalk to assist you in making that determination.
-If a position requires a criminal history check, only a candidate who has successfully completed the check may fill the position.
-This release may be found at http://hr.oregonstate.edu/manual/criminal-history-check and is available via DocuSign or as a downloadable form.
+You will find forms and policy documents on the Background Checks website.
+If a position requires a background heck, only a candidate who has successfully completed the check may fill the position.
+The release form may be found at this link.

 An appointee may NOT begin working in a new position until the background check process is completed with satisfactory results.
 No allowances are made regarding this requirement.